Staff and Leadership

 DSCF6456 john 2022ab Denise Sillett

-Leadership Team and Church Council Secretary: John Dale Church Steward: Denise Sillett
+Leadership Team and Church Council Secretary: John Dale (he/him) Church Steward: Denise Sillett (she/her)

 My introduction to Methodism was when I was married to Christine by her uncle in Royal Wootton Bassett in 1982.
 Since then, we have been fortunate always to live within a stone’s throw of St Andrew’s and unsurprisingly our four children have all been happily baptised in the chapel.

-We have been enthusiastically involved in the life of St Andrew’s over many years and our four grandchildren now enjoy Messy Church and Bright Stars Toddlers.
+We have been enthusiastically involved in the life of St Andrew’s over many years and our five grandchildren now enjoy Messy Church.

 After completing an Alpha course in 2019, I affirmed my faith, becoming a church member and more recently a trustee.

-Most of my career has been in publishing management in the voluntary sector, including Action for Children, Help the Aged, Diabetes UK and Childline.
-Now at the NSPCC, I develop and publish online safeguarding training courses for organisations working with children, young people and adults at risk across the UK – and I passionately champion equality, diversity and inclusion.
+Most of my career was in publishing management in the voluntary sector, including Action for Children, Help the Aged, Diabetes UK and Childline.
+Ending at the NSPCC, where I developed and published online safeguarding training courses for organisations working with children, young people and adults at risk across the UK.
+I passionately champion equality, diversity and inclusion.

 As Cornerstone Methodist Church seeks to follow Jesus in community, love and service, I look forward to playing a role in helping to shape and to deliver the church’s mission and vision.